Close Menu

 Image: Sustain My Craft Habit

-Christmas is a great opportunity to reuse wine bottles to create hand-painted decorative accents.
-Have a look at this illuminated wine bottle that you can make to light up your space.
+Christmas is a great opportunity to reuse wine bottles for creating hand-painted decorative accents.
+Have a look at this embellished wine bottle that you can make for your space.
 A hand-painted wine bottle can be a fun addition to your home, a gift for a loved one, or a centerpiece for your living room table.
 See the tutorial at Ann’s Entitled Life.

 Painted wine bottle tabletop Christmas tree